Complete guide to self-hosting a website through Cloudflare Tunnel

 }

-1. Go to Websites on the sidebar and click the Add a site button.
+1. On the Cloudflare dashboard Account Home, click the + Add a domain button.

-1. Enter your domain and click Add site, then click on the Free plan at the bottom and click Continue.
+1. Click on the Free plan at the bottom and click Continue.

 Cloudflare free plan.